codesandbox/codesandbox-client/packages/homepage/content/jobs/ux-ui-designer.md

 ## We'll be looking for

 - 3+ years in a design role
-- Strong Javascript, React, HTML, CSS skills
+- Preferably Javascript, React, HTML, CSS skills
 - Thorough understanding of software development process
 - Modern design tooling fluency
-- Demonstrably shipped UX solutions to complex problems
+- Demonstrably shipped solutions to complex UI problems
 - Ideally, you have worked on or helped build a design system

 ## Our offer